 Selects which stream transfers are currently controlled by the selected Transfer features.
+Possible values are:

-- Stream0: The transfer features control the data stream 0. - Stream1: The transfer features control the data stream 1. - Stream2: The transfer features control the data stream 2. - • - All: The transfer features control all the data streams simulateneously.
+- Stream0: The transfer features control the data stream 0. - Stream1: The transfer features control the data stream 1. - Stream2: The transfer features control the data stream 2. - ... - All: The transfer features control all the data streams simulateneously.